This guide will teach you the basic functions that you have under the 'Manager' access level in Deputy.

 The Navigation bar has eight different options, a ‘Help’ drop menu, a notifications icon and your name, which allows easy access to your profile.
 We’ll run through what you can do in each listed page.

 In the Me tab, you will find the current week divided into days.
-These will inform the employee of any shifts that you are scheduled on throughout the week, as well as any upcoming scheduled shifts in the future.
-From this screen, you can also start and end your current shift and start and end your break, as well a Request Time Off button.
+These will inform team members of any shifts that you are scheduled on throughout the week, as well as any upcoming scheduled shifts in the future.
+From this screen, you can also start and end your current shift and start and end your break, as well as a Request Time Off button.

 A summary of your total weekly hours can be found underneath the weekly view.

 The Dashboard gives you an overview of items that need to be actioned.
-'Needs Attention' is based off weekly items, 'Needs Approval' are items that need to be actioned, while 'What's Happening?' is generally an overview of the current day, including late employees, employees on leave and employees who have a birthday on that day.
+'Needs Attention' is based off weekly items, 'Needs Approval' are items that need to be actioned, while 'What's Happening?' is generally an overview of the current day, including late team members, team members on leave and team members who have a birthday on that day.
 For more information about the Dashboard, check out our help article.

 News Feed is a social media-like function that allows you to post messages to your organisation.
 This is an effective form of large scale communication with your staff.

-From here, you can choose to send posts to all locations, specific locations or even specific employees.
+From here, you can choose to send posts to all locations, specific locations or even specific team members.
 News Feed posts can contain images files or PDFs.
-If it’s an urgent message, you can set it up so that the employees can confirm that they have read the message.
+If it’s an urgent message, you can set it up so that the team members can confirm that they have read the message.

 From the Tasks page, you can allocate tasks to yourself and other staff.
 These can be completed by ticking the box next to the task name in Your Tasks.
 Tasks allow you to organise your staff within an area.

-These are useful when assigning work to individual employees, and can be tracked simply by clicking the checkbox upon completion.
+These are useful when assigning work to individual team members, and can be tracked simply by clicking the checkbox upon completion.